Asabeneh/30-Days-Of-Python/readme.md

 ### Python Indentation

 An indentation is a white space in a text.
-Indentation in many languages is used to increase code readability, however Python uses indentation to create block of codes.
-In other programming languages curly brackets are used to create blocks of codes instead of indentation.
-One of the common bugs when writing python code is wrong indentation.
+Indentation in many languages is used to increase code readability; however, Python uses indentation to create blocks of code.
+In other programming languages, curly brackets are used to create code blocks instead of indentation.
+One of the common bugs when writing Python code is incorrect indentation.

 ![Indentation Error](./images/indentation.png)

 ### Comments

-Comments are very important to make the code more readable and to leave remarks in our code.
-Python does not run comment parts of our code.
-Any text starting with hash(#) in Python is a comment.
+Comments play a crucial role in enhancing code readability and allowing developers to leave notes within their code.
+In Python, any text preceded by a hash (#) symbol is considered a comment and is not executed when the code runs.

 **Example: Single Line Comment**